cyber-droid/Azure-AI-Phishing-Detector/README.md

 The goal of this project was to build an intelligent application that can analyze user-submitted text or URLs and determine if they are a phishing attempt.
 Unlike simple blocklists, this solution provides a real-time classification ("Safe," "Suspicious," or "Malicious") along with a clear, context-aware explanation for its conclusion, powered by a Large Language Model.

+This application uses a Retrieval-Augmented Generation (RAG) architecture to analyze URLs and text for phishing threats in real-time, providing not just a classification, but a clear, AI-generated explanation for its reasoning.

+Key Technologies Implemented:

+AI Engine: Azure OpenAI (gpt-3.5-turbo)

+Knowledge Base: Azure AI Search (with Semantic Search enabled)

+Data Storage: Azure Blob Storage

+Hosting: Azure Web Apps on an App Service Plan

 <img width="600" height="600" alt="Gemini_Generated_Image_qzlj17qzlj17qzlj" src="https://github.com/user-attachments/assets/a04e0775-845f-4728-9fd9-844ee054b683" />